-There were fire and blood, and smoke.
+There was fire and blood, and smoke.
 There was a stunning artistic design that communicated something otherworldly was taking place.
 If you walked upon this scene in the desert you would see thousands of tents circled around the rising smoke and you would gasp at the tower of fire hovering over a small structure in the nighttime sky at the center of camp.

 Before Israel had a temple, they had the Tabernacle of Moses.
 It was a place to worship God that was portable.
 It could be packed up and moved as they journeyed through the wilderness moving towards the land promised to Abraham.

 God had said to Moses, I want you to build me a Tabernacle that I may dwell with my people.
-Dwelling with His people has always been the heart of God, to gather His people and draw them close was the dream of God.
+Dwelling with His people has always been the heart of God, to gather His people and draw them close was the desire of God.

 Ex 25:1 The LORD said to Moses, 2 “Tell the Israelites to bring me an offering.
 You are to receive the offering for me from each man whose heart prompts him to give.
 3 These are the offerings you are to receive from them: gold, silver and bronze; 4 blue, purple and scarlet yarn and fine linen; goat hair; 5 ram skins dyed red and hides of sea cows; acacia wood; 6 olive oil for the light; spices for the anointing oil and for the fragrant incense; 7 and onyx stones and other gems to be mounted on the ephod and breastpiece.
 8 “Then have them make a sanctuary for me, and I will dwell among them.
 9 Make this tabernacle and all its furnishings exactly like the pattern I will show you.